youngcet/shared_preferences_wrapper/README.md

 - Organize preferences based on specific groups or categories.
 - Namespace Support: Implement namespaces for easier management of different sets of preferences.
 - A fluent API for chaining multiple operations in a more readable manner.
+- A caching manager that allows storing and managing data in shared preferences with  expiration times.

 ## Supported Data Types
 - **String**